Groupings of elements are data structures that allow us to combine and organize related variables into a single variable.

 string name;

-DateTime dateOfBirth;
+DateTime birthDate;

 string email;

-// This would not be practical at all!
+// this would not be practical at all!

 string name1;